djeck1432/amplifer/README.md

 # Social statistics collection
-This program, can you help with analyzing posts in your social networks and show the core of your fans.
+This program can help you with analyzing posts in your social networks and show the core of your fans.

 ## How to install